lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-10-26-Multiset-Ordering.md

 The title of this post is identical to the title of a [seminal paper](https://doi.org/10.1145/359138.359142) by Nachum Dershowitz and Zohar Manna, both of whom I knew as a graduate student at Stanford.
-(I had the privilege of doing some directed reading under Zohar's supervision.)
+(I had the privilege of doing directed reading under Zohar's supervision.)
 *Multisets* are collections, like sets except that multiple occurrences of elements are significant.
 Computer scientists typically encounter them as a way of specifying